A World of Keflings

 A World of Keflings is a city-building video game developed by NinjaBee for the Xbox Live Arcade.
 It was released on December 22, 2010, and is a sequel to the 2008 video game A Kingdom for Keflings.
+An updated Steam port on PC was released on July 29th, 2025.

 Gameplay

 The game follows the player's Avatar (or Mii, in the Wii U version), who is a giant in the world of the Keflings.
 As in the previous game, the Keflings are tiny people, similar to elves, who need the player's assistance to build-up their kingdoms.
 The player helps them by harvesting resources and constructing buildings, tasks that can be delegated to the Keflings as well.
 Throughout the game, the player completes missions and visits three separate kingdoms; the Ice Kingdom, the Forest Kingdom, and the Desert Kingdom.
 Each kingdom features its own unique climate, resources, and characters.
-The player can gain access to additional content if they also own ilomilo, Cloning Clyde or Raskulls.
+The players gain access to additional content if they also own ilomilo, Cloning Clyde or Raskulls.

 In addition to the online multiplayer component carried over from its predecessor, A World of Keflings features local multiplayer, allowing two players to work together in the same world to accomplish tasks.